Håbo Municipality: Localities

-Since 2001, the municipality is connected with the Stockholm commuter rail system by an extension to Bålsta Station.
+Since 2001, the municipality is connected with the Stockholm commuter rail system by an extension to Bålsta railway station.
 Coming with this, Bålsta now also offers interchange to regional railways, similar to Märsta, Sundbyberg and Södertälje.

 Demographics

 This is a demographic table based on Håbo Municipality's electoral districts in the 2022 Swedish general election sourced from SVT's election platform, in turn taken from SCB official statistics.

 In total there were 22,319 residents, including 16,323 Swedish citizens of voting age.
 36.4% voted for the left coalition and 62.5% for the right coalition.
 Indicators are in percentage points except population totals and income.